 Just as before, this message has a static length.
 The difference is that the

-contain dynamic data where XXX
+five bytes XXXY2Y1 contain dynamic data where XXX are three hexadecimal

-is the upper byte of data encoded as ASCII characters
+letters e.g. F3D, Y2 is the upper byte of data encoded as ASCII characters

-is the lower byte of data encoded as two ASCII characters.
+and Y1 is the lower byte of data encoded as two ASCII characters.

 At this point I got stumped and put the project on hold for a good while.
 At

-work, I happened across the Read
+work, I happened across the Read, Write, Input, and Output attributes.

 This paired with this example on Wikibooks